Deb Near, ACP Supervisor

 Oh, did you think we were talking about the fictional boxer, portrayed by Sylvester Stallone?
 Sorry, no. We’re talking about the journey of a tiny baby opossum who was at the brink of death when he was found.
 And through the miracle of expert care by a professional rehabber, along with his own stubborn will to survive, he grew up into a healthy, happy adult opossum living his best life in the wilds of Texas.

 Let us take you on his journey.

 This little guy was found in someone’s yard, alone with no mama or siblings.
 After a couple of days he hadn’t moved much from his position, so the owner reached out for help on Facebook.
-An ex-staff member of TWRC saw the plea and offered to help.
+An ex-staff volunteer of TWRC saw the plea and offered to help.
 This was on March 31, 2020, just a few days after TWRC had shut down due to COVID.
 This person picked up the baby and delivered him to Heather, one of TWRC’s Animal Care Program managers, for home rehabilitation.